dojo/webpack-contrib/README.md

 ## Features

 The loader examines code, looking for usages of `@dojo/has` or _has pragmas_ to _optimize_.
-It does this by parsing the AST structure of the code, and modifying it when appropriate.
+It does this by parsing the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) structure of the code, and modifying it when appropriate.

 The loader takes two options:

-* features: A map of _static_ features or a feature or list of features that resolve to a similar static map based on the functionality provided by the specified targets.
+* `features`: A map of _static_ features or a feature or list of features that resolve to a similar static map based on the functionality provided by the specified targets.
 Each key in the map is the name of the feature and the value is `true` if the feature is present in that context, otherwise `false`.
-* isRunningInNode: An optional boolean parameter.
-If set to false this indicates that the loader will not be running in an environment with a Node-like require.
+* `isRunningInNode`: An optional boolean parameter.
+If set to `false` this indicates that the loader will not be running in an environment with a Node-like require.

 For example in a webpack configuration, the map of features would look like this: